merinak1/School_District_Analysis/README.md

 ### Thomas High School Summary
 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-* Thomas High School remained top school with ~91% overall passing percentage before and after the updates.
+* Thomas High School remained top school with ~91% overall passing percentage before and after replacing Thomas High School’s  ninth graders’ math and reading scores.
 ![myimage-alt-tag](/Resources/TopSchools-After.png)
  After the ninth grader's math and reading scores are replaced for Thomas High School, the overall percentage impacted significatly.
     * Prior Thomas High School Summary